George: “I don’t get art.”

 Rather than comprehensive reviews, the method is mainly reactive–with a few sporadic digressions inherent in the blog form.
 Nonetheless, the matrix is always art at close hand.
-JBCB stands at the margins of the middle, in terms of art historical foundations and access to/in the “art world” (and long-time subterranean local).
+I stand at the margins of the middle, in terms of art historical foundations and access to/in the “art world” (not to mention, as long-time subterranean art local yokel).

 Photographs of art posted on this site are taken by JBCB unless otherwise noted, for immediate art-educational reference only in conjunction with respective, specific exhibition review posts.
-Visitors are urged to google artworks/artists/museums/galleries mentioned for relevant images as virtually all are easily accessible).
+Visitors are urged to google artworks/artists/museums/galleries mentioned for other quick visual references, as the vast majority will be easily accessible).

 “Je crois sincèrement que la meilleure critique est celle qui est amusante et poétique; non pas celle-ci, froide et algébrique, qui, sous prétexte de tout expliquer, n’a ni haine ni amour . . . .”
 Baudelaire (1846)